 15. Wild Times

 Animal expert and television personality, “Jungle Jack” Hanna put the Columbus Zoo and Aquarium on the map during his forty-year reign as Director/ Emeritus.
 The zoo with its aquarium and huge waterpark is ranked among the best in the country.
-Additional bragging rights: Colo, the oldest Gorilla bred in captivity was born at the zoo in 1956, making her the oldest captive-born gorilla in the world.
+Additional bragging rights: Colo, the first Gorilla bred in captivity, who recently passed away in 2017, was born at the zoo in 1956, making her the oldest captive-born gorilla in the world.

 16. Ahhhhhnold